 Honoraria for the symposiasts are funded from the endowment created by the Lebowitz's $1 million gift.
 APA members are eligible to nominate or self-nominate.
 The winners will be selected by a committee appointed jointly by The Phi Beta Kappa Society and the American Philosophical Association, and ratified by the Phi Beta Kappa Senate.

-The application deadline has passed for the 2017 Lebowitz nomination cycle, and nominations for 2018 will sate in November will begin in November 2017.
+The application deadline has passed for the 2017 Lebowitz nomination cycle, and nominations for 2018 will begin in November 2017.